Interoperable-data/automate-va/docs/USE CASES/CLD.md

 URI: `/process/CLD/suspend`

+SHACL-FORM: Not Applicable, as no properties are to be changed.

 Allows the user to search for the CLD (from the collection of Amended/Issued/Restricted but not the Suspended CLD's) to be suspended, but displays no data of the suspended CLD which can be modified.

 The suspended CLD is linked via `dct:replaces` in a new, compact instance of a CLD (same type as the CLD), which further has:

-- `dct:issued`, the date of the suspension.
+- `dct:issued`, the date of issue of the suspension.
 - its status being 'Issued' (issue) or if needed 'Issued, Suspending'.

 The suspended CLD itself: